Certifications

 What is the Open-Source Certification (OSC)?

-The OSC is a professional certification offered by the OSMOSIS Association and is designed to recognize the skills and knowledge of professionals in gathering and analyzing data from Open-Source information to support objectives like market research, security analysis, and law enforcement.
+The OSC is a professional certification offered by the OSMOSIS Association.
+The OSC signifies the holder has fundamental skillset to ethically and lawfully conduct an OSINT Investigation to support objectives like market research, security analysis, and law enforcement.

 Who should consider obtaining the OSC?

-The OSC is ideal for professionals in cybersecurity, private investigation, law enforcement, journalism, market research, and anyone interested in mastering the use of publicly available information for structured investigations.
+The OSC is ideal for professionals in cybersecurity, private investigations, law enforcement, journalism, market research, and anyone interested in mastering the use of publicly available information for structured investigations.

 What are the prerequisites for the OSC?

-• Agree to and sign the OSMOSIS ethics statement.
-This ensures that we’re all held accountable for practicing ethical OSINT for good.
+- Agree to and sign the OSMOSIS ethics statement.

 What does the certification exam entail?